 Canvas is the University's new virtual learning environment (VLE).
-Undergraduates are able to access Canvas using their SSO in order to view course information, including information on papers, the Lecture List, Examination Conventions, Examiner's Reports and teaching resources.
-It also provides information about student representatives and the minutes of the UJCC.
+First year undergraduates will be able to access Canvas using their SSO in order to view course information, including useful links, information on papers, Lecture Lists, Examination Conventions, Examiner's Reports and teaching resources.

 You can access general information for all Undergraduate students in the Undergraduate Information Container.
-Information that is specific to the BA in Theology and Religion in the BA Theology and Religion Container and materials relating to papers for the Preliminary Examination in the Preliminary Examination Container.
-You may also look ahead to the FHS Year 1 and FHS Year 2 Containers.
+Information that is specific to the BA in Religion and Asian and Middle Eastern Studies in the BA Religion and Asian and Middle Eastern or Religion and Oriental Studies Container and materials relating to papers for the Preliminary Examination in the Preliminary Examination Container.
+You may also look ahead in the Theology and Religion FHS Year 1 and FHS Year 2 Containers.
 You should be able to access all these containers from your Canvas 'Dashboard'.
 If the Faculty 'invites' you to enrol on a Canvas container, please accept the invitation promptly (it may arrive in an email or as a pop-up in Canvas.